-This work forms part of the Ph.D. studies of EM and is supported by BHP Billiton.
-NJC, KE and AP acknowledge support from the ARC Research Hub for Australian Copper-Uranium.
+This work forms part of the Ph.D. of E.M. and is supported by BHP Billiton Olympic Dam, N.J.C., K.E., and A.P. acknowledge the ARC Research Hub for Australian Copper-Uranium.
 Staff at Adelaide Microscopy are thanked for instrument training.
-We appreciate insightful comments and suggestions from reviewers Mark Pearce, Alan Boyle and Paul Alexandre, and Editor Ian Swainson, which assisted us with revision of the manuscript.
+We appreciate insightful comments and suggestions from reviewers Mark Pearce, Alan Boyle, and Paul Alexandre, and Editor Ian Swainson.